Pregnancy after miscarriage: What you need to know

-Procedures can be done to detect uterine problems.
+Procedures can also be done to detect uterine problems.
 For example:

 - Ultrasound.
-This imaging method uses high-frequency sound waves to produce precise images of structures within the body.
-Your health care provider places the ultrasound device (transducer) over your abdomen or places it inside your vagina to obtain images of your uterus.
-An ultrasound might identify uterine problems such as fibroids within the uterine cavity.
+This imaging method uses high-frequency sound waves to produce precise images of structures within your body.
+Your health care provider places the ultrasound device over your abdomen or places it inside your vagina to obtain images of your uterus.
+An ultrasound might identify uterine problems, such as fibroids within the uterine cavity.

 - Hysteroscopy.
 Your health care provider inserts a thin, lighted instrument called a hysteroscope through your cervix into your uterus to diagnose and treat identified intrauterine problems.

 - Hysterosalpingography.
-Your health care provider inserts a catheter inside your cervix, which releases a liquid contrast material into your uterus.
+Your health care provider threads a thin tube through your vagina and cervix to release a liquid contrast dye into your uterus and fallopian tubes.
 The dye traces the shape of your uterine cavity and fallopian tubes and makes them visible on X-ray images.
-This procedure provides information about the internal contours of the uterus and any obstructions in the fallopian tubes.
+This procedure provides information about the internal contours of your uterus and any obstructions in the fallopian tubes.

-- Sonohysterogram.
-This ultrasound scan is done after fluid is injected into your uterus though your vagina and cervix.
-This procedure provides information about the internal contours of the uterus, the outer surface of the uterus and any obstructions in the fallopian tubes.
+- Sonohysterography.
+This ultrasound scan is done after saline is injected into the hollow part of your uterus though your vagina and cervix.
+This procedure provides information about the inside of your uterus, the outer surface of the uterus and any obstructions in the fallopian tubes.